burakbayramli/alldata/README.md

   In order to see how this data can be used via Web, see my Github project `burakbayramli.github.com/elev/elev.js`.

-* Search index files for my blog under https://burakbayramli.github.io/
+* Search index files under `skidx` for my blog under https://burakbayramli.github.io/

-* SP 500 daily close values starting from 2010, kept up-to-date, updates for each day go under year/month directory as a seperate CSV file.
+* SP 500 daily close values starting from 2010, kept up-to-date, updates for each day go under year/month directory as a seperate CSV file, they can be incrementally loaded into the sqlite database via a helper function.

 Data for both BIST and SP 500 are loaded in two stages, see `bist/bist.py` and `sp500/spy.py` for details.

-For example `spy.db_create` will create the initial sqlite database, `spy.db_load_2010` will load all data under `2010` folder.
-For updates get a Polygon.io key, place it in the appropriate place, and call `spy.get_day` for that day.
+For example `spy.db_create` will create the initial sqlite database for SP 500 data, `spy.db_load_2010` will load all data under `2010` folder.
+For updates get a polygon.io key, place it in the appropriate place, and call `spy.get_day` for that day.

-In order to load the incremental CSV files for a whole month, run `spy.db_load_inc` with `year/month` combination.
+In order to load the incremental CSV files into db for a whole month, run `spy.db_load_inc` with `year/month` combination passed as parameters.

 ## TODO

-- An easy way to retrieve BIST 100 daily data would be nice.
+- An easy way to retrieve BIST 100 daily quote data would be nice.
+  Polygon.io has this feature for SP 500, one call a single JSON for an entire day for multiple stocks, I have not seen the equivalent for BIST.
+If someone can find it, please load up those CSV files in your branch, and submit a PR with the accompanying code, it will be merged.
+Relying on freemium services that require an API key (such as polygon.io) is not a problem.